 The collection includes at least 93 letters (numbering approximately 361 pages) and 83 V-mails written by Griffin.
 The collection also includes a handful of letters written by nurses who were friends of Griffin, some of whom were members of the unit.
 Although the letters often mention enclosed photographs, only a fraction of those have survived.
 Finally, the collection includes miscellaneous items such as an English-language guidebook about Tlemcen, various cards and postcards, and two menus from the unit’s transatlantic voyage to Algeria.
 Griffin’s daughter generously loaned me the entire collection so I could digitize them and publish excerpts on this site.

-Griffin was particularly close friends with a group of seven nurses who first served together at Fort Devens before joining the 32nd Station Hospital.
+Griffin was particularly close friends with a group of seven other nurses who first served together at Fort Devens before joining the 32nd Station Hospital.
 These nurses were frequently mentioned frequently in her letters:

 - Wanda Dabrowski

 - Ruth Donovan

 - Kathleen Donahue (usually referred to as Katie or K Donahue)

 - Virginia Donehue (often referred to as V Donahue [sic])